openstack/releases/README.rst

 Requesting a Release
 ====================

-The PTL or release liaison for a project may request a release by submitting a patch to this repository, adding the necessary release metadata to the file describing the deliverable to be released.
+The PTL or release liaison for a project may request a release from master by submitting a patch to this repository, adding the necessary release metadata to the file describing the deliverable to be released.
 The release team will review the request and provide feedback about the version number.

+The stable maintenance team, PTL, or release liaison for a project may request a release from a stable branch by submitting a patch to this repository, adding the necessary release metadata to the file describing the deliverable to be released.
+The release team will review the request and provide feedback about the version number.
+If the stable release is requested by the stable maintenance team, it should be acknowledged by the PTL or release liaison to ensure that the development team is aware of the coming change.

 Release Approval
 ================